Thomas A. Bird

 Major Thomas Arthur Bird DSO, MC & Bar (11 August 1918 – 9 August 2017) was a distinguished British soldier and architect whose inspirational command of the anti-tank company (‘S’ Company) of 2nd Battalion, The Rifle Brigade, at Outpost Snipe during the Second Battle of El Alamein helped destroy the armoured counter-attack of General Erwin Rommel’s Afrika Korps.
 ‘When all seemed to be lost, there would be Dicky boy, calm and seemingly aloof from the dangers around us…’.
 The Daily Sketch described Snipe as ‘the finest action of the war’.
 He later became a noted architect working in collaboration with Richard Tyler (as Bird & Tyler Associates) from 1955 to 1985 in the neo-classical genre, having rejected an earlier flirtation with modernism.

 He remains the only soldier to have witnessed two Victoria Cross actions, that of Second Lieutenant George Ward Gunn of 3rd Regiment Royal Horse Artillery (posthumously at Sidi Rezegh in 1941) and that of Colonel Victor Buller Turner, at Snipe.

 Tom Bird died at his home in Turville Heath on 9 August 2017, two days before his 99th birthday.

 Early life

 Bird was born on 11 August 1918, in Wargrave, Berkshire, United Kingdom.
 He was the younger son of Arthur and Evelyn Bird (née Huggins, a brewing family).
 Arthur Bird was a company director and country squire.
 Tom, as he was known, was brought up in the village of Fawley in Buckinghamshire, near Henley-on-Thames.
-Bird's paternal uncle was Cyril Kenneth Bird, better known as Fougasse, the art editor and later editor of Punch magazine in London.
+Bird's paternal uncle was the cartoonist Cyril Kenneth Bird, better known as Fougasse, the art editor and later editor of Punch magazine in London.
 Bird's father contributed verse and doggerel (as AWB) to Punch before and during World War Two, always illustrated by Fougasse.
 His elder brother Edward was killed whilst serving in the 1st Battalion, The Rifle Brigade, at Calais on 25 May, 1940, while trying to rescue wounded men trapped on a lorry whose driver had been shot.